marathonic/CVProject/README.md

 # CV Project

 ## My experience:
 This project was built as part of the Odin Project curriculum, where we are tasked with using class-based React components.

-In preparation for this app, I read the React docs and spent a few days building simple apps from scratch, whilst also reading online resources to further familiarize myself with the inner workings of the framework.
+In preparation for this app, I read the React docs and spent a few days building simple apps from scratch,
+whilst reading online resources to further familiarize myself with the inner workings of the framework.

 ## Problems solved:

 Built a few apps using React Hooks.
 Learned to use class-based React components.
 Gained experience with managing state, passing props and conditional rendering.
 Understood what makes components re-render when their state changes.